TeamIndex3/WatershedSimulator/README.md

 	We can apply textures to the environment based on height It looks pretty
 	It is a surprisingly useful tool for Geographers
-	If we create a TIN from a raster, that would be a super cool mathy thing to do Determining how many spheres we can render at once is a ridiculously interesting computational problem
+	If we create a TIN from a raster, that would be a super cool mathy thing to do - see http://www.asprs.org/a/publications/pers/2005journal/august/2005_aug_917-926.pdf
+	Determining how many spheres we can render at once is a ridiculously interesting computational problem